 Imagine that you are sitting at a restaurant and you have just ordered a pizza.
-Unfortunately, the product they produced for you differs a little bit from the thing you have ordered.
-A few slices are missing, one of the ingredients has been replaced by something else, and there is a raw fish on your pizza.
+Unfortunately, the dish they gave you differs a little bit from the thing you have requested.
+A few slices are missing, they gave you garlic instead of cheese, and there is a raw fish in the middle.

 When you demanded an explanation, you heard that they had not had enough time to make the whole pizza.
-The cooks did not want to buy the missing ingredient just for you, so they replaced it with the most commonly used one because most people like it.
+The cooks were out of cheese, so they replaced it with garlic because there was plenty of garlic in the kitchen.
 How about the fish?
 The cook thinks it looks cool; it does not matter that none of the clients want it.

 By the way, you have to pay for the whole pizza.
 Would you go there?
 Would you smile and pay them?
 Would you eat that pizza?
-So why do we accept software being written is such way?
+So why do we accept software being written in such a way?

 Feature == value?

 Some of us think that every feature adds value.
 We develop a feature and proclaim: “We have delivered value to the users!”
 Seriously?
 What if the function breaks something else?
-What if it is the most annoying feature ever develop?
-What if none wants to use it?
+What if it is the most annoying feature ever developed?
+What if people don’t want to use it?
 Does it still add value?
 A negative value, perhaps.

 Ignoring edge cases

 Often we want to focus on the most common use case and ignore everything else.
-We say (and sometimes honestly believe in it) one day we will implement the edge cases and the feature will be “done done”.
+We say that one day, we will implement the edge cases, and the feature will be “done done.”
 What happens when you are an edge case?